eqmaz/validus/README.md

-# WIP (WORK IN PROGRESS)
+# WIP (LIVE UPDATES COMING)

+## Work in progress; App already runs -  works with output.

-## Solution is work in progress.
-It will be complete before our meeting / in the next few hours.
-Feel free to track additional commits.
+### Will be complete before our meeting / or in the next few hours.
+Feel free to track commits.

-### The scaffold should give you a reasonable idea of my approach, patterns and direction
+### The scaffold here should give you a good idea of my approach, patterns and direction

+### With every new commit, it will still run without issue.
+Docs will be updated accordingly

 ### Getting started
 See Makefile - ``make help``<br>